 Day 3 meant another roadtrip, this time an all day endeavor along the northern coast of the island known for its rocky shores, steep cliffs, and winding mountain roads, the latter of which left many of us feeling a little woozy.
 One of the highlights was a stop at the Torre del Verger tower, a lookout tower built in 1579 high up on one of the cliffs overlooking the ocean.
 The coastline is dotted with these towers that are a symbol of the defensive techniques used at the time.

 Anyway, it was a fun bike ride where we saw lots of beautiful ducks and fish; and Terry and I even saw what we think was an Osprey hawk.
 It had rained the previous day, so we all pretended to be kids and splashed through as many of the big puddles as possible.
-Some were deep and spanned the entire path, so all we could do was go fast and hold our legs out while we coasted through the puddle, all the while hoping that the momentum didn't run out half way through the puddle.
+Some were deep and spanned the entire path, so all we could do was go fast and hold our legs out while we coasted through the puddle, all the while hoping that the momentum didn't run out half way th

 That afternoon, we played on the beach.
 Terry had a little fun designing a "special" body shape for Brody as he covered him in sand.

 On the final full day, we headed into Palma, the main city and port on the island, and also the home of Marine Land.
 We had been looking forward to this all week...mainly the dolphin and seal shows.
 Both were fantastic.
-Ariana and I walked down to the pool before the show and dolphins came right up next to us and looked us right in the eyes.
-They are beautiful animals with great personalities.
-And, of course, Ariana got her picture taken with one of the seals who gave her a big kiss on the head.
+Ariana and I walked down to the pool before the show and dolphins came right up next to us and looked

 That afternoon, we visited the old city center of Mallorca as well as the Cathedral, a beautiful 700+ year old church overlooking the ocean.
 There was a very interesting part of this old building that was designed by Gaudi--mixing the old with the new.